The hills and mountains in Java are full of amazing waterfalls, but one of the best is Kabut Pelangi Waterfall in East Java.

 Kabut Pelangi waterfall is located in Lumajang, East Java.

-The best way to visit this area is on a day trip from the city of Malang, and this gives you time to visit 3 amazing waterfalls in one day — Tumpak Sewu, Kabut Pelangi, and Kapas Biru.
+The best way to visit the waterfalls is with a driver on a day trip from the city of Malang, and this gives you time to visit 3 amazing waterfalls in one day — Tumpak Sewu, Kabut Pelangi, and Kapas Biru.
+More driver details below.

 Their daily price was 400k Rupiah + petrol, which worked out to be 620k Rupiah ($44 USD) for a full day visiting 3 waterfalls in Lumajang, then driving back to comfy Malang where they have better food and hotels.

 Our driver Dayat was punctual and very familiar with the area, so we had no trouble finding the waterfalls!

 Where We Stayed

 The best place to base yourself for these waterfalls is Malang.
 There are lots of good restaurants and hotels to choose from, and the city is easily accessible from Bali or Yogyakarta.